VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 ## 5.13 Spindl {#spindl}

-We use [**Spindl**](https://www.spindl.xyz/), a measurement and attribution solution for web3 that assists us in comprehending how users interact with different decentralized applications and our Safe{Mobile} app and to enhance your experience with Safe{Wallet}.
+We use [**Spindl**](https://www.spindl.xyz/), a measurement and attribution solution for web3 that assists us in comprehending how users interact with different decentralized applications and our Aureus Mobile app and to enhance your experience with Aureus Safe.
 For enhanced privacy, data is stored for a period of 7 days after which it is securely deleted.

 ## 5.14 Fingerprint {#fingerprint}